 Breakfast isn’t a part of Garo tradition but the spread that is presented by the host, Mrs Sushila is something to look forward to.
 Puri sabji, eggs, butter bread, milk and something traditional that will be decided on the day you visit.

 For lunch and dinner, the hosts prepare a completely traditional meal where you will be spoilt for choice.
 Garo food is rare to find commercially and once you taste it you would be surprised as to why there aren’t more restaurants serving it!

 Know your host

 You wouldn’t probably meet a lady in a village with more foresight and uncrushable confidence.
 Her body language exudes such positivity and determination that you hope the same for every rural woman in India.
 She is an orator.
 Only if she knew the English language you would know how good she is.
 She is totally up for conversations in Hindi as well, albeit it isn’t as strong as her Assamese.
-As a widow of a martyred soldier in the Indian army, Sushila Sangma lives with her daughter name.
-Name is equally invested in helping her mother and taking forward the work of promoting Garo culture and the village’s lifestyle through the opportunity of tourism.
+As a widow of a martyred soldier in the Indian army, Sushila Sangma lives with her daughter who is equally invested in helping her mother and taking forward the work of promoting Garo culture and the village’s lifestyle through the opportunity of tourism.
 You are certain to come back with fond memories and a stretched belly.

 - Rafting on Kameng river

 - Learning to make traditional recipes of the Garo and you would love it if you are a foodie.

 - Trying your hands at traditional loin loom/ handloom weaving and organic dyeing

 - Playing games with village children like you probably did when you were in school, in their sprawling compounds